-The most widely spread teaching and learning methods as well as their definitions are given below.
+The most widely spread teaching and learning methods, as well as their definitions, are given below.
 A teacher should choose the proper method according to the concrete aim and problem.

-<li><strong>Discussion/debates. </strong> This is the most widely spread method of interactive teaching.
+Discussion/debates.
+This is the most widely spread method of interactive teaching.
 A discussion process greatly increases the quality of students’ involvement and their activity.
 A discussion may turn into an argument and this process is not merely confined to the questions posed by the teacher.
-It develops students’ skills of reasoning and substantiating their own ideas.</li>
+It develops students’ skills of reasoning and substantiating their own ideas.

-<li><strong>Collaborative work; </strong> using this method implies dividing students into separate groups and giving each group its own task.
-The group members work at their issues individually and at the same time share their opinions with the rest of the group.
+Collaborative work; using this method implies dividing students into separate groups and giving each group its own task.
+The group members work on their issues individually and at the same time share their opinions with the rest of the group.
 According to the problem raised, it is possible to shift the functions among the group members in this process.
-This strategy ensures the students’ maximum involvement in the learning process.</li>
+This strategy ensures the students’ maximum involvement in the learning process.

-Problem-based learning (PBL) </strong> is a method which uses a concrete problem as the initial stage both for acquiring new knowledge and integration process.</li>
+Problem-based learning (PBL) is a method which uses a concrete problem as the initial stage both for acquiring new knowledge and integration process.

-<li><strong>Heuristic method</strong> is based on the step-by-step solving of a given problem.
+The heuristic method is based on the step-by-step solving of a given problem.
 It is realized by means of independent fixing of the facts in the teaching process and determining the ties among them.

-<li><strong>Demonstration method</strong> implies presenting information with the help of visual aids.
+Demonstration method implies presenting information with the help of visual aids.
 It is quite effective in reaching the required result.
 It is frequently advisable to present the material simultaneously through audio and visual means.
 The material can be presented both by a teacher and a student.
-This method helps us to make different steps of perceiving the teaching material more obvious, specify what steps the students are supposed to take independently; at the same time this strategy visually shows the essence of an issue/problem.
-Demonstration can be very simple.</li>
+This method helps us to make different steps of perceiving the teaching material more obvious, specify what steps the students are supposed to take independently; at the same time, this strategy visually shows the essence of an issue/problem.
+A demonstration can be very simple.

-<li><strong>Inductive method</strong> determines such a form of conveying any kind of knowledge when in the process of learning the train of thought is oriented from facts towards generalization, i.e. while presenting the material the process goes from concrete to general.</li>
+The inductive method determines such a form of conveying any kind of knowledge when in the process of learning the train of thought is oriented from facts towards generalization, i.e. while presenting the material the process goes from concrete to general.

-<li><strong>Deductive method</strong> determines such a form of conveying any kind of knowledge which presents a logical process of discovering new knowledge on the basis of general knowledge, i.e. the process goes from general to concrete
+Deductive method determines such a form of conveying any kind of knowledge which presents a logical process of discovering new knowledge on the basis of general knowledge, i.e. the process goes from general to concrete

-<li><strong>Analytical method</strong> helps us to divide the whole teaching material into constituent parts.
-In this way the detailed interpretation of separate issues within the given complex problem is simplified.</li>
+The analytical method helps us to divide the whole teaching material into constituent parts.
+In this way, the detailed interpretation of separate issues within the given complex problem is simplified.

-<li><strong>Synthetic method</strong> implies forming one issue from several separate ones.
-This method helps students to develop the ability of seeing the problem as a whole.</li>
+The synthetic method implies forming one issue from several separate ones.
+This method helps students to develop the ability to see the problem as a whole.

-<li><strong>Verbal or oral method</strong> comprises a lecture, narration, conversation, etc. During the process the teacher conveys, explains the material verbally, and students perceive and learn it by comprehending and memorizing.</li>
+The verbal or oral method comprises a lecture, narration, conversation, etc. During the process the teacher conveys, explains the material verbally, and students perceive and learn it by comprehending and memorizing.

-<li><strong>Laboratory method</strong> implies the following forms of activity: conducting experiments, showing video materials, etc.</li>
+Laboratory method implies the following forms of activity: conducting experiments, showing video materials, etc.

-<li><strong>Practical methods</strong> unite all the teaching forms that stimulate developing practical skills in students.
-In this case a student independently performs different kinds of activity on the basis of the knowledge acquired e.g. field study, teaching practice, field work, etc.</li>
+Practical methods unite all the teaching forms that stimulate developing practical skills in students.
+In this case, a student independently performs different kinds of activity on the basis of the knowledge acquired e.g. field study, teaching practice, field work, etc.

-<li><strong>Explanatory method</strong> is based on discussing a given issue.
-In the process of explaining the material the teacher brings concrete examples the detailed analysis of which is made in the framework of the given topic.</li>
+The explanatory method is based on discussing a given issue.
+In the process of explaining the material, the teacher brings concrete examples the detailed analysis of which is made in the framework of the given topic.

-<li><strong>Designing and presenting a project. </strong> While designing a project a student applies the knowledge and skills he has acquired for solving a problem.
+Designing and presenting a project.
+While designing a project a student applies the knowledge and skills he has acquired for solving a problem.
 Teaching by means of designing projects increases students’ motivation and responsibility.
 Working on a project involves the stages of planning, research, practical activity and presenting the results according to the chosen issue.
 The project is considered to be completed if its results are presented clearly, convincingly, and correctly.
-It can be carried out individually, in pairs or in groups; also, within the framework of one or several subjects (integration of subjects); on completion the project is presented to a large audience.</li>
+It can be carried out individually, in pairs or in groups; also, within the framework of one or several subjects (integration of subjects); on completion, the project is presented to a large audience.

-Activity-oriented teaching</strong> implies teachers’ and students’ active involvement in the teaching process, when practical interpretation of the theoretical material takes place.</li>
+Activity-oriented teaching implies teachers’ and students’ active involvement in the teaching process when the practical interpretation of the theoretical material takes place.

-<li><strong>Written method</strong> implies the following forms of activity: copying, taking notes, composing theses, writing essays, etc.</li>
+The written method implies the following forms of activity: copying, taking notes, composing theses, writing essays, etc.

 Sphere of Employment

-After graduation of this programme, with the acquired knowledge and awarded qualification, person will be able to work in private sector, governmental and nongovernmental organizations such as wine companies, grape growing companies, sparkling wine and distilled beverages enterprises, laboratories, tasting commissions, associations working in the field of viticulture and enology, Ministry of Agriculture and its affiliated agencies.
+After graduation of this program, with the acquired knowledge and awarded qualification, person will be able to work in private sector, governmental and nongovernmental organizations such as wine companies, grape growing companies, sparkling wine and distilled beverages enterprises, laboratories, tasting commissions, associations working in the field of viticulture and enology, Ministry of Agriculture and its affiliated agencies.